noelenwenede/BYOI/README.md

 ## Overview

-Provided is a docker based environment that uses [docker-compose](https://docs.docker.com/compose/)) which contains a mysql to bring up a database and a fake api service using nginx.
+Provided is a docker based environment that uses [docker-compose](https://docs.docker.com/compose/) which contains a mysql container and an nginx container.

 ## Interview Task

-Your task is to bootstrap an api service which implements a `/dashboards` endpoint which returns a list of dashboard objects retrieved from the mysql database provided.
+Your task is to build an api service which implements a `/dashboards` endpoint which returns a list of dashboard objects retrieved from the mysql database provided.

 The expected format of the dashboard object should be roughly